Rishikabob/MFSR/milestone3.md

 ### References
-[1]“Active Learning for the College Classroom.”
+<a name="1"></a>[1]“Active Learning for the College Classroom.”
 Cal State LA, 4 Feb.
 2022, www.calstatela.edu/dept/chem/chem2/Active/main.htm.

-[2] “When Students Do Not Ask Questions in Class.”
+<a name="2"></a>[2] “When Students Do Not Ask Questions in Class.”
 Tenney School, 14 Feb.
 2022, tenneyschool.com/when-students-do-not-ask-questions-in-class/.